jwitrick/extended_drbd/README.md

 drbd.
 Please Note: this cookbook does not mount the drbd drive.

+This cookbook assumes that you want it to control your firewall using iptables, as such it will attempt to open/close the correct ports.
+If you want to disable this functionality you can modify the attribute `node['iptables']['enabled']` and set it to `false`.

 This cookbook can be used in the following situations:

 1) Fresh server pair installation (please see below for how to use).